gacastro/seat-reservations/README.md

 <!-- TOC -->

 # Architecture
 Considering the test constraints, we have just used redis to hold our models.
-And to be honest, taking this to production, redis is fit for the temporary information the service handles, like hold and available seats, But we are disregarding the reserved seats precisely because these would need to be stored in disk with a dbms.
+And to be honest, taking this to production, redis is fit for the temporary information the service handles, like hold and available seats.
+But we are disregarding the reserved seats precisely because these would need to be stored in disk with a dbms.
 So for production I would just include a persistence layer.
 Nosql would be preferred

 We use redis sets to hold
 * The list of available seats
 * The list of seats that are being held
 * The list of seats a particular user is holding
-  * And we have used sets for their atomic/idempotent like operations and the fact they only allow unique values
+  * And we have used sets for their O(1) atomic/idempotent like operations and the fact they only allow unique values

 We use redis hashes to hold
 * The event definition